agartman/punainentupa-2018-netlify-cms/src/pages/blog/2019-07-10-jamstack-london.md

 templateKey: blog-post
 title: Jamming at the JAMStack London conference 2019
 date: 2019-07-10T15:04:10.000Z
 description: I visited the JAMStack conference in London on 9-10th of July.
-Here's how it went down.
+Here's how it went down and what JAMStack is about.
 active: true
 language: en
 ---